chan-andrew/HNL/README.md

 * Useful for time-series visualization, feature extraction, or integration into larger analyses.
 * Provides the processed data for signalvsstimuation scripts.

+### `realtimestampingv2.m`

+Generates accurate real-time timestamps for both Time Domain and LFP data in BrainSense JSON files:

+* Anchors signals to UTC using the first packet timestamp and reconstructs sample-level timestamps based on sampling frequency and packet size.
+* Detects and flags dropped packets and timing misalignments due to sequence number or tick discrepancies.
+* Supports multiple LFP data structures (`BrainSenseLfp`, `LFPData`, `LFPmontageTimeDomain`) and assigns timestamp arrays back to MATLAB workspace for analysis.
+* Ensures precise alignment across neural signal streams for time-resolved analyses.

 ### `signalvsstimulation_part1.m`

 Coregisters high-rate LFP signal data with low-rate stimulation intensity and plots them together: